inspetor/inspetor-python/README.md

   inspetor_pass.timestamp = datetime.timestamp(datetime.now())
 ```

 - **Sale**: model that should be filled with ***sale*** data.
-The sale status has a fixed list of allowed values:
+The sale status has a fixed list of allowed values :
-  - "accepted"
+  - "accepted" but you can use the Sale const like `Sale.ACCEPTED_STATUS`
-  - "rejected"
+  - "rejected" but you can use the Sale const like `Sale.REJECTED_STATUS`
-  - "pending"
+  - "pending" but you can use the Sale const like `Sale.PENDING_STATUS`
-  - "refunded"
+  - "refunded" but you can use the Sale const like `Sale.REFUNDED_STATUS`
-  - "manual_analysis"
+  - "manual_analysis" but you can use the Sale const like `Sale.MANUAL_ANALYSIS_STATUS`
 ```

   """